Third Avenue station (BMT Canarsie Line): History

-This station opened on June 30, 1924, as part of the 14th Street–Eastern Line station, which ran from Sixth Avenue under the East River and through Williamsburg to Montrose and Bushwick Avenues.
+In 1922, the Charles H. Brown & Son Corporation was contracted to build out the Canarsie Line's stations in Manhattan, including the Third Avenue station.
+Track-laying in the tunnels between Sixth and Montrose Avenues started in the last week of October 1922.
+The Third Avenue station at Union Square opened on June 30, 1924, as part of the 14th Street–Eastern Line, which ran from Sixth Avenue under the East River and through Williamsburg to Montrose and Bushwick Avenues.

 Station layout

 This station has two side platforms, which are 500 feet long, and two tracks.
-West of the station there is a double crossover.
+West of the station, there is a double crossover.
 The platforms are column-less and have the standard BMT style trim-line and name tablets.
-The former contains "3" tablets in standard intervals while the latter consists of "THIRD AVE" in seriffed lettering.
+The former contains "3" tablets in standard intervals, while the latter consists of "THIRD AVE" in seriffed lettering.

 There are also directions signs to the station's only entrances/exits saying "TO STREET" in the same style as the name tablets.
 Each platform has its own same-level fare control at the extreme west (railroad north) end.
 As a result, there is no free transfer between directions.
-This station is identical to the next one east (railroad south), First Avenue except that the fare control areas there are at a small mezzanine above the platforms.

 Third Avenue is one of only two stations along the Canarsie Line in Manhattan that does not contain a transfer to another line.
 The other station is the nearby First Avenue Subway station.
-However, a transfer station is planned to the 14th Street station of the Second Avenue Subway, as part of Phase 3 of construction from 55th Street to Houston Street.
+However, a transfer station is planned to the 14th Street station of the Second Avenue Subway, as part of Phase 3 of the line's construction from 55th Street to Houston Street.

 Exits

 Each platform-level fare control area has a bank of turnstiles, token booth, and two street stairs apiece—one to the east side of Third Avenue and East 14th Street, the other to East 14th Street just east of Third Avenue.
-The stairs on the Eighth Avenue-bound side lead to the northeast corner while the ones on the Brooklyn-bound side lead to the southeast corner.
+The stairs on the Eighth Avenue-bound side lead to the northeast corner, while the ones on the Brooklyn-bound side lead to the southeast corner.